dbeniamin/Selenium_test_runners/README.md

 To use the specific .py files:

-1. Copy the content of day_xx.py .
+1. Copy the content of the script file.
 2. Paste the content into a new Python file.
-3. Save the file and look over / run it.
+3. Save the file, look over it or run it.

 Feel free to modify and adapt the files based on your specific requirements.